The Basis of Training Program Design

 If your mission is to develop an athlete for track & field events, or any other sport, to accomplish this most successfully, you need to have a plan.
 When someone is concerned with fitness they can go into a gym, work up a sweat doing random exercises and call it a good workout, but developing athletes for a specific sport or event is not just about putting athletes through a rigorous work out.
 Training athletes with the hopes of producing a specific outcome requires training plans that consider specific skills and physical abilities needed for the event.
 In the absence of this, coaches may easily find themselves merely conducting a hard workout of random exercises and drills with minimal carry over towards increasing event performance.

-Training plans for national and international level athletes can get very involved and incorporate numerous facets from physical and mental qualities, to nutrition, and recovery.
-Information and monitoring of all these areas are important in helping the coach steer training and hopefully achieve best competition results.
-Given the level of detail that can be applied for high-level athletics, planning training may sometimes seem like a daunting task; however it doesn’t have to be.
-At any level, with just a basic amount of planning and consideration a coach can greatly improve the effectiveness of programming, and thus increase chances for greater results.
+Training plans for national and international level athletes can get very involved and incorporate numerous facets from physical and mental qualities to nutrition, and recovery.
+Information and monitoring of all these areas are important in helping the coach steer training and hopefully achieve the best competition results.
+Given the level of detail that can be applied for high-level athletics, planning training may sometimes seem like a daunting task; however, it doesn’t have to be.
+At any level, with just a basic amount of planning and consideration, a coach can greatly improve the effectiveness of programming, and thus increase chances for greater results.

 Given the basic premise of the statement above, there are a minimum number of individual variables a coach should account for when designing training programs.
 These variables are:

-- Physical Profile: This area is designed to consider the individuals current ability to perform work both metabolically and mechanically.
+- Physical Profile: This area is designed to consider the current ability of the athlete to perform work both metabolically and mechanically.